openworm/owmeta/docs/design/project_bundles.rst

 Project bundles are:

 * collections of contexts,
-* and a set of mappings between project-scoped human-readable names and context identifiers.
+* and a set of mappings between project-scoped human-friendly names and context identifiers.

 They solve the problem of contexts containing different statements having the same identifier.

-There several ways we can get different contexts with the same identifier:
+There are several ways we can get different contexts with the same identifier:

 * through revisions of a context over time,
 * by distinct groups using the same context identifier,
 * or by contexts being distributed with different variants (e.g., a full and an abridged version).

-In solving the problem of context ID aliasing, bundles also help solve the problem of having contexts with inconsistent statements in the same project by providing a division within a project, between groups of contexts that aren't necessarily related.
+In solving this problem of context ID aliasing, bundles also helps solve the problem of having contexts with inconsistent statements in the same project by providing a division within a project, between groups of contexts that aren't necessarily related.